 REFCLs’ Impact on High Voltage Customers

-High voltage customers (HV Customers or HVCs) are businesses that require large amounts of electricity to operate and that are connected directly to the high voltage distribution network.
+High voltage customers (HVCs) are businesses that require large amounts of electricity to operate and are therefore connected directly to the high voltage distribution network.
 There are over 90 of these sites around Victoria.

 During REFCL operations, the voltage on the non-faulted high voltage wires nearly doubles – up to 24.2kV – for brief periods, usually a minute or less.
 There is a substantial risk that such over-voltages may cause an HVC’s electrical equipment to fail unless it takes action to ensure that equipment can operate in REFCL-related over-voltage conditions.
 If an HVC’s electrical equipment failed in such conditions, it could endanger employees, lead to business interruptions, and even result in bushfire-causing faults on the HVC’s network or elsewhere on the distribution company’s network.